Skip to main content

 Colourfastness comparable to conventional dyes

-Leveraging the pigment-producing properties of microorganisms, Mbeu specialises in fermentation technologies and methods that create a range of different finishes on textiles: from prints, to uniform dyes and bespoke patterns.
-Mbeu’s primary organism is Streptomyces coelicolor, a pigment producing wild-type bacteria that results a colourfast blue to red dye finish when fermented on textiles.
+Leveraging the pigment-producing properties of microorganisms, Mbeu specialises in fermentation technologies and methods that create a range of different finishes on textiles, from prints to uniform dyes and bespoke patterns.
+Mbeu’s primary organism is Streptomyces coelicolor, a pigment-producing wild-type bacteria that results in a colourfast blue to red dye finish when fermented on textiles.
 Since the process is synergistic with the organism’s ability to utilise only the water and nutrients it needs to grow, this process promises a more resource-efficient production method for dyeing textiles.

 Learn more